Fed pumps more cash as key rate breaks above target

 They also seemed to lower the rates in other money market instruments such as Treasury bills.

-(Reporting by Richard Leong; Additional reporting by Chuck Milolajczak, Karen Brettell, Megan Davies; Editing by Jon Boyle and Bernadette Baum)
+(Reporting by Richard Leong; Additional reporting by Chuck Milolajczak, Karen Brettell, Megan Davies; Editing by Bernadette Baum and Lisa Shumaker)

 By Richard Leong